Robert Blatchford: The Clarion

 In 1890, while based in Manchester, Blatchford became actively involved in the Labour Movement.
 He founded the Manchester branch of the Fabian Society, and launched a weekly socialist newspaper, The Clarion, in 1891.
 Later that year, he used his column to announce that he had accepted the invitation of the Bradford Labour Union to become the Independent Labour candidate in Bradford East.
 However, his socialist stance forced him to leave the Sunday Chronicle, which in turn left him with a severe reduction in income.

-Having left the newspaper on 12 December 1891, Blatchford set up The Clarion, but a printing error made its first edition was almost completely illegible.
+Having left the newspaper on 12 December 1891, Blatchford set up The Clarion, but a printing error made its first edition almost completely illegible.
 Nevertheless, it still sold at least 40,000 copies.
 It continued to sell this number and more during the following years.
 By 1910 it was selling about 80,000 copies of each issue.
 Bernard Semmel described it as "the most successful socialist publication in Great Britain during the period before the war of 1914".

 By 1892 Blatchford had removed himself from the candidature in Bradford East and began siding with the Social Democratic Federation (SDF) against the Fabians' policy of "permeation."
 The joining of The Clarion and SDF resulted in the formation in 1892 of the Manchester Independent Labour Party, which soon devised the Manchester Fourth Clause.
-By 1893 Blatchford was the leader of his own clique within the newly founded national Independent Labour Party, the Clarionettes, whose extraordinary dynamism was expressed in its numerous choral societies, Clarion cycling clubs, Socialist Scouts, and glee clubs.
+By 1893 Blatchford was the leader of his own clique within the newly founded national Independent Labour Party, the Clarionettes, whose extraordinary dynamism was expressed in its numerous choral societies, Clarion cycling clubs, Socialist Scouts, and Glee clubs.

 Central to the Clarion movement were the Clarion cycling clubs, whose members, frequently accompanied by the "Clarion Van", travelled the country distributing socialist literature and holding mass meetings.
 Robert Tressell's socialist novel The Ragged Trousered Philanthropists contains a detailed account based on a meeting organised by the Clarion scouts.

 The Clarion movement also supported many industrial disputes at this time, including the three-year lockout of the slateworkers of the Penrhyn slate quarry in North Wales.
 The Clarion collected £1,500 to support the people of Bethesda.